MicrosoftDocs/winrt-api/windows.storage/applicationdata_localsettings.md

 The [Windows Runtime data types](http://msdn.microsoft.com/library/b5735851-ec07-48c1-92b4-ca9f768096f6) are supported for app settings.

 ## -examples
-Use the [LocalSettings | localSettings](applicationdata_localsettings.md) property to get the settings in an [ApplicationDataContainer](applicationdatacontainer.md) object.
-Use the [ApplicationDataContainer.Values | values](applicationdatacontainer_values.md) property to access the settings in the `localSettings` container.
+Use the [LocalSettings](applicationdata_localsettings.md) property to get the settings in an [ApplicationDataContainer](applicationdatacontainer.md) object.
+Use the [ApplicationDataContainer.Values](applicationdatacontainer_values.md) property to access the settings in the `localSettings` container.
 This example creates and reads a setting named `exampleSetting`.

-Call the [ApplicationDataContainerSettings.Remove | remove](applicationdatacontainersettings_remove_1498489487.md) method to delete the `exampleSetting` setting when you have finished with it.
+Call the [ApplicationDataContainerSettings.Remove](applicationdatacontainersettings_remove_1498489487.md) method to delete the `exampleSetting` setting when you have finished with it.

 Note that to access the [RoamingSettings](applicationdata_roamingsettings.md), use the same process outlined in the example, except change the occurrences of `localSettings` to `roamingSettings`